-Sometimes we can get caught up in looks, smells, and other people’s opinions about food instead of using our judgment based on facts about the food and its effect on our body.
+Sometimes we can get caught up in looks, smells, and other people’s opinions about food instead of using our judgment based on facts about the food and its effect on our body, especially when it comes to potential blood sugar spikes.
 We may not consider our current health condition or diagnosis and how that food can nurture our bodies by providing key nutrients such as fiber, minerals, and vitamins.
 Let’s take bananas, for example.

-Many people with diabetes (PWD) avoid eating bananas because they have heard or read that bananas are high in sugar; therefore, many PWD avoid including bananas in any of their meals or snacks because they fear that eating a banana will cause high blood sugar or hyperglycemia.
-While one medium-size banana (7-7/8) does contain approximately 27 grams of carbohydrates, bananas also contain potassium and fiber, key nutrients lacking in the standard American diet.
+Many people with diabetes (PWD) may not eat bananas because they have heard or read that bananas are high in sugar; therefore, many PWD avoid including bananas in any of their meals or snacks because they fear that eating a banana will raise blood sugar and cause high blood sugar levels (hyperglycemia).
+While one medium-size banana (7-7/8) is certainly no low-carb fruit and does contain approximately 27 grams of carbohydrates, bananas also contain potassium and fiber (about 3 grams of fiber out of those 27 grams of carbs), which are key nutrients generally lacking in the standard American diet.
 Bananas have been around for thousands of years, and the keys to maximizing the fuel from bananas are understanding this fruit and learning how we can incorporate it into a healthy meal plan.

 History of Bananas